Skip to Main Content

 In addition to the vast holdings of commercially issued sound recordings, books, periodicals, and other published materials, many of the collections contain unique resources that not only highlight jazz artists and document jazz activities, sites and events in the Washington, D.C. area, but viewed through a broader perspective, document the history of the city and university.

 The Felix E. Grant Jazz Archives is housed within the University’s Learning Resources Division (LRD).
 The ongoing cataloging of the materials will add to the research database accessible through the shared online catalog and integrated library system maintained by the Washington Research Library Consortium (WRLC).
-The Felix E. Grant Digital Collection—which includes Felix Grant’s radio interviews of jazz artists and personalities (in streaming audio format) as well as a selection of photographs and associated resources from the collection—forms part of the WRLC Libraries Digital and Special Collections.
+The Felix E. Grant Jazz Archives' Digital Collections—which include Felix Grant’s radio interviews of jazz artists and personalities (in streaming audio format) as well as a selection of photographs and associated resources from the collection—form part of the University's Digital Collections in JSTOR.

 The Archives are maintained by the Jazz Studies Program, College of Arts and Sciences, and the Learning Resources Division.